BMW i window into the near future

 What role does augmented reality play?

-It is used to trigger the on-screen display.
+It is used as the activation layer that triggers the on-screen display.

 Who executes it?